 Don't Be Scammed by Counterfeit Prize Checks

-One of the fun parts about entering sweepstakes is that sometimes you'll receive a "surprize" in the mail: a sweepstakes prize that you didn't know ahead of time that you had won.
-Checking your mail and finding a surprize is always a thrill.
+When you enter sweepstakes, you'll sometimes receive an exciting "surprize" in the mail: a sweepstakes prize that you didn't know you'd won until you received it.
+Checking your mail and finding a surprize is a thrill.

-You might think that the best type of surprize to receive would be a big check, but before you get too excited, take a second to think about it.
-The chances are that that's no prize at all, but a counterfeit check.
+So knowing that you can receive a surprize at any time, you might think that the best type of surprize to receive would be a big check.
+But before you get too excited, take a second to think about it.

 What Are Fake Check Scams?

-Here is an example of how a sweepstakes check scam might work: you receive a check in the mail, along with congratulations on winning your large prize.
+Here's an example of how a sweepstakes check scam might work.
+It starts with you receiving a check in the mail, along with congratulations on winning your large prize.

 There are also instructions that the check is only a portion of the prize, intended to cover "taxes," "customs fees," "service fees," or a similar bogus charge.
 Once you have used the check to cover the charge, your larger prize will be released to you.

-You are instructed to deposit the check and to call a number on the letter for further instructions.
-Those instructions will include directions to wire the money back to the so-called sweepstakes sponsors.
+You're instructed to deposit the check and to call a number on the letter for further instructions.
+Those instructions include directions to wire the money back to cover the so-called fees.

 What About U.S. Freedom Checks?
 Are They Scams?

-If you've heard commercials about U.S. Freedom Checks, you might be wondering if you will find one in your mailbox, and if so, if it will be legitimate or counterfeit?
+If you've heard commercials about U.S. Freedom Checks, you might be wondering if you'll find one in your mailbox and, if so, if it will be legitimate or counterfeit?

 Despite the commercials' claims and implications, U.S. Freedom Checks aren't freebies worth tens of thousands of dollars that just show up in your mail.
-Rather, they are part of a marketing scheme designed to sell you a $49 newsletter, which in turn will entice you to invest in MLPs, which are a legitimate if somewhat overblown investment opportunity, according to Metro.us.
+Rather, they are part of a marketing scheme designed to sell you a newsletter, which in turn will entice you to invest in Master LImited Plans (MLPs), which are a legitimate if somewhat overblown investment opportunity, according to Metro.us.

 So if you do find a U.S. Freedom Check in your mail, and you haven't participated in one of the investments, be wary.
-It was most likely sent by a scammer hoping to capitalize on the hype surrounding Matt Badiali's claims of magically huge returns.
+It was most likely sent by a scammer hoping to capitalize on the hype surrounding the claims of magically huge returns.